IamSreeman/IamSreeman.github.io/pages/collections/charity.md

 ---
 This page contains donations I made to charities.

 The purpose of this page is to show that I am trying to abide by my moral obligations.
-Ever since I first read the "drowning child" thought experiment by Peter Singer during the COVID lockdown, I understood that donating money beyond our basic necessities is a **moral obligation** and not an optional good we can do.
+Ever since I first read the "[drowning child](https://www.philosophyexperiments.com/singer/){:target="_blank"}" thought experiment by Peter Singer during the COVID lockdown, I understood that donating money beyond our basic necessities is a **moral obligation** and not an optional good we can do.

 [Masters years](#masters)<br>
 [Undergrad years](#undergrad)<br>